Ahmadjajja/Ahmadjajja/README.md

-# Hi there👋 I,m a Software Engineer and a Tech Trainer!
+# Hi there👋, I,m a Software Engineer and a Tech Trainer!

 <!-- # Hi there, I'm Ahmad Jajja 👋. -->